theadityamittal/rag-explorer/README.md

-# Support Deflection Bot
+# Support Deflect Bot

 **🤖 Intelligent CLI for document Q&A with confidence-based refusal**

 Transform your documentation into a smart terminal assistant that answers questions accurately or refuses gracefully.
 Built for reliability over chattiness.

-✨ **New**: Multi-provider AI support with cost optimization!
-Choose from 8 different LLM providers with automatic fallback chains and budget control.
+✨ **Multi-provider AI Architecture**: Choose from 8 different LLM providers with automatic fallback chains, cost optimization, and budget control.

 ## Quick Start (5 minutes)